SneakyBrian/NorthPole.Erlang/README.md

 ## A HTTP Post Data Signing and Verification Service, written in Erlang ##

-NorthPole.Erlang provides 2 HTTP end points that except any arbitrary POST data.
+NorthPole.Erlang provides 2 HTTP end points that accept any arbitrary POST data.

 `/elf` is the end point that signs the data with a timestamp and a HMAC